MalphasWats/swords/pages/classes.markdown

 |:------------:|---------|
 |      16      | Martial |

-A Warrior’s primary attribute is *Strength*.
+A Warrior's primary attribute is *Strength*.
 Gain HP equal to your Strength damage bonus.

 You are awesome at fighting and using muscle and brawn, as a mighty warrior or skilled woodsman or grizzled mercenary.
 You can use any/all weapons and armor.